 - 2.2.1.
-To convey patients who need to go to hospital in safety and comfort; promoting recovery and rehabilitation, whilst preventing deterioration. - 2.2.2.
-To convey patients to specialist centres, such as major trauma centres, primary percutaneous coronary intervention centres or stroke units appropriately and rapidly. - 2.2.3.
-To refer or discharge patients where appropriate, promoting care closer to home and the use of community/primary care services. - 2.2.4.
-To ensure that the Trust meets its legal obligations. - 2.2.5.
+To convey patients who need to go to hospital in safety and comfort, promoting recovery and rehabilitation, whilst preventing deterioration. - 2.2.2.
+To convey patients to specialist centres, such as major trauma centres, primary percutaneous coronary intervention (pPCI) centres or stroke units appropriately and rapidly. - 2.2.3.
+To refer and/or discharge patients where appropriate, promoting care closer to home and the use of community/primary care services. - 2.2.4.
+To ensure that the Trust meets its contractual and regulatory (CQC) obligations. - 2.2.5.
 To ensure staff follow the appropriate scope of practice and maintain high standards of clinical care. - 2.2.6.
-To ensure that the Trust achieves its strategic objectives, specifically: - To deliver high-quality and appropriate care based on transparent and fair rules with decisions devolved closer to patients; - To improve clinical outcomes, safety and governance; - To demonstrate intervention that supports an individual's well-being; - To reduce health inequalities across the dependent population; - To ensure that services are delivered in the most efficient way possible; - To deliver a timely, convenient and responsive access to care including preventative interventions and diagnostics.
+To ensure that the Trust achieves its strategic objectives, specifically: - To deliver high-quality and appropriate care with clinical decisions devolved closer to patients. - To improve clinical outcomes and safety through effective governance - To demonstrate interventions that support an individual's well-being. - To reduce health inequalities across our populations

+- To ensure that services are delivered in the most efficient way possible. - To deliver a timely, convenient and responsive access to care including interventions and diagnostics. - To make every contact count by delivering proportionate and appropriate health promotion messages according to our contractual, regulatory, and ethical obligations.